ic3-software/ic3-reporting-api/doc/plugin/PluginDefinition.md

 The plugin definition (`IPluginDefinition`) acts as the entry point of your plugin.

-This is where the plugin ID is defined and where the widgets, the data transformations, etc... defined in the plugin are registered to the icCube Dashboards application.
-This is done using the `makePlugin` function:
+This is where the plugin ID is defined and where the widgets, the data transformations, etc. defined in the plugin are registered to the icCube Dashboards application.
+Note that a plugin definition can **filter** the list of available widgets based on their widget IDs.

+A plugin definition is created using the `makePlugin` function:

 ```typescript
 const PluginDefinition = ApiUtils.makePlugin({